Zomtir/cptserver/README.md

 Preparations
 ============

-The server requires a database with the structure described `Database.sql`.
+The server requires a suitable SQL database.
 The easiest way to setup is to setup a MariaDB database.
 Adapt the names to your liking.
+The program installs and updates the schema automatically.

 ```SQL
 CREATE USER 'cptdb-user'@'localhost' IDENTIFIED BY 'cptdb-password';